-Lifeway Mobility services and installs stairlifts throughout Connecticut, Massachusetts and Rhode Island as well as Minnesota and western Wisconsin.
+Lifeway Mobility services and installs stairlifts throughout Connecticut, Massachusetts and Rhode Island as well as Indiana, Minnesota and western Wisconsin.

 Is climbing the stairs to your bedroom at night becoming tiresome or even dangerous?
 Installing a stair lift is a simple, affordable way to remain safe and independent in your own home.
 They’re also convenient for helping you carry laundry, meals, and more from floor to floor.

 Lifeway Mobility offers a variety of stair lift options, including straight stair lifts and outdoor stair lifts, for homes with decks or second-floor entrances.
 We also offer custom stair lifts for homes with curved staircases, split levels, or intermediate landings.